tkuboi/csc365SwingAppExample/README.md

 # csc365DaoExample

-create properties.xml file with the following content (replace the xxx with appropriate information)
+create properties.xml file with the following content (replace the xxx with appropriate information) and execute the program by specifying CustomerFrame, which has the main function.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>